heisenbuug/Fashion-MNIST/README.md

 ## Convolution
 A convolution is how the input is modified by a filter.
 In convolutional networks, multiple filters are taken to slice through the image and map them one by one and learn different portions of an input image.
 Imagine a small filter sliding left to right across the image from top to bottom and that moving filter is looking for, say, a dark edge.
 Each time a match is found, it is mapped out onto an output image.

+## Convolutional Neural Networks
+In machine learning, Convolutional Neural Networks (CNN or ConvNet) are complex feed forward neural networks.
+CNNs are used for image classification and recognition because of its high accuracy.
+It was proposed by computer scientist Yann LeCun in the late 90s, when he was inspired from the human visual perception of recognizing things.
+The CNN follows a hierarchical model which works on building a network, like a funnel, and finally gives out a fully-connected layer where all the neurons are connected to each other and the output is processed.

 ## Model Summary
 ```
 _________________________________________________________________